-• Students in good standing who leave AUS for two or more consecutive semesters, inclusive of a semester of complete course withdrawal, must submit a new application for admission to the Office of Enrollment Management/
+Students who leave AUS for two or more consecutive semesters, inclusive of a semester of complete course withdrawal, must submit a new application for admission to the Office of Enrollment Management/ Undergraduate Admissions.
+For details, refer to Returning Students under the

-Undergraduate Admissions.
-For details, refer to Returning Students under the Admission to Undergraduate Studies section earlier in this catalog.
+Admission to Undergraduate Studies section earlier in this catalog.